 - Boring BigBox: Stock B has returned 0.80% each day, on average, for the past 250 days, and has generated a 200% return.

 Although testing the “limited attention” hypothesis in the context of momentum is challenging, we’re lucky that finance professors have been hard at work.
 In a 2014 paper titled, “Frog-in-the-Pan: Continuous Information and Momentum,” Zhi Da, Umit Gurun, and Mith Awarachka find that high momentum firms with smooth, or “high-quality” momentum, tend to do better than those firms with choppy low-quality momentum.
-The results are summarized in Figure 3, which shows three-factor alpha estimates for long/short high-quality (“continuous”) and low-quality (“discrete”) momentum portfolios over various rebalance frequencies.
+The results are summarized in Figure 3, which shows three-factor alpha estimates for long/short high-quality (“continuous”) and low-quality (“discrete”) momentum portfolios over various rebalance frequencies.(14)(15)

 Recall that the proverbial frog-in-the-pan sits in a pool of water whose temperature is gradually increasing.
 Because the change in temperature is so slow, the frog has limited attention to the rising heat and he slowly boils to death.
 Similarly, investors have limited attention to the ongoing flow of uneventful, but reliable information, arriving continuously in small amounts regarding a stock.

 To calculate “frog-in-the-pan” momentum, the authors classify each daily return as either positive or negative (or zero in some cases).
-In general, a high-quality momentum stock should have a higher percentage of positive return days compared to a choppier stock.
-We conduct our own analysis of the frog-in-the-pan variable and incorporate this variable into our Quantitative Momentum system.
+In general, a high-quality momentum stock should have a higher percentage of positive return days compared to a choppier stock.(16) We conduct our own analysis of the frog-in-the-pan variable and incorporate this variable into our Quantitative Momentum Index.
 In our context, we use the frog-in-the-pan measure to identify stocks from Step 2 that have high-quality momentum.
 We split the portfolio of high generic momentum stocks into high-quality momentum and low-quality momentum.
-The portfolio is equal-weighted.
-The returns shown below are net of 0.80% annual transaction costs (4 rebalances a year @ 0.20% a rebalance) and a 1.00% management fee.
-The SP500 index is gross of fees.
+The portfolio is value-weighted and rebalanced quarterly using over-lapping portfolios.
+The returns shown below are gross of any fees and run from 1/1/1927 – 12/31/2014.

 The results highlight that focusing on the high momentum stocks with quality momentum can improve CAGR, Sharpe and Sortino ratios.

 Steps 1 through 3 focus on momentum stocks with quality momentum.
-Step 4 further enhances our Quantitative Momentum system by incorporating seasonality effects that have been documented in momentum strategy research.
-Some of the most compelling research on this subject is found in a 2007 paper titled, “Causes and Seasonality of Momentum Profits,” published in the Financial Analyst Journal by Rishard Sias.
-Professor Sias shows that window-dressing (i.e., when institutions buy stocks that have performed well so they can report ownership of “winning” stocks at quarter-ends) and tax incentives at year end drive momentum seasonality effects.
-Professor Sias summarizes his results:
+Step 4 further enhances our Quantitative Momentum system by incorporating seasonality effects that have been documented in momentum strategy research.(17) Some of the most compelling research on this subject is found in a 2007 paper titled, “Causes and Seasonality of Momentum Profits,” published in the Financial Analyst Journal by Richard Sias.
+Professor Sias shows that window-dressing (i.e., when institutions buy stocks that have performed well so they can report ownership of “winning” stocks for quarter-end reports) and tax incentives at year end drive momentum seasonality effects.

 “…the average monthly return to a momentum strategy for U.S. stocks was found to be 59 bps for non-quarter-ending months but 310 bps for quarter-ending months…investors using a momentum strategy should focus on quarter-ending months…”

-Sias’s paper focuses on long/short momentum portfolios, but the conclusions regarding momentum seasonality can be incorporated into our long-only Quantitative Momentum system.
-We test our quality momentum strategy, but vary the start date of the portfolios.
-In Figure 5 below, we compare a quarterly rebalanced portfolio that incorporates seasonality effects by rebalancing near the beginning of quarter-ending months (column 1) to a portfolio to a portfolio that ignores seasonality (column 2).
-The returns shown below are net of 0.80% annual transaction costs (4 rebalances a year @ 0.20% a rebalance) and a 1.00% management fee.
-(There are competing arguments for transaction costs here and here).
+One notices that the spread between the high and low momentum portfolios is (in general) the highest in quarter-ending months (comparing the returns within each quarter).(19) We test our quality momentum strategy, but vary the start date of the portfolios.
+In the figure below, we compare a quarterly rebalanced portfolio that incorporates seasonality effects by rebalancing near the beginning of quarter-ending months (column 1)(20) to a portfolio to a portfolio that ignores seasonality (column 2).
+The returns show below are from 1/1/1927 – 12/31/2014 and are gross of any fees.

 Steps 1 through 4 systematically identify stocks with the highest quality momentum and take advantage of momentum seasonality.
 We believe we have identified a form of momentum investing that intelligently incorporates the best research on the subject into a coherent and pragmatic investment approach.
 But we can easily destroy the benefits of a reasonable investment process by mismanaging portfolio construction and “diworsifying” our active momentum exposure.
 Charlie Munger, at the 2004 Berkshire Hathaway Annual Meeting, is quoted as saying, “The idea of excessive diversification is madness…almost all good investments will involve relatively low diversification.”
 Charlie Munger is right: to the extent you believe you have a reliable method of constructing a high alpha “active” portfolio, less diversification is desirable.